 Conclusion: The Path Forward

-Across this guide, we explored why the Governance Debt gap exists, what the landscape looks like, how higher education is different from other sectors, and which regulatory loads you need to consider.
+Across this guide, we explored why Governance Debt exists, what the landscape looks like, how higher education is different from other sectors, which frameworks fit your team, and which regulatory loads you need to consider.
 From there, we turned to the work itself.

 Looking back, here’s what we covered: